-When the Zoom dialog box is displayed, you can type the underlined number corresponding to the level of magnification you want then press Enter to apply the change.
+When the dialog box is displayed, you can type an underlined number to adjust the zoom level then press Enter to apply the change.
 (1 for 100%, 7 for 75%, etc.)

 Use the Zoom Slider

-Many of the Microsoft Office applications have a slider on the status bar, along the bottom of the application window – and Excel is no exception.
+Many of the Microsoft Office applications have a zoom slider on the status bar, along the bottom of the application window to adjust the zoom level.

 Use the Scroll Wheel on Your Mouse

-- Press and hold the Ctrl button while rolling the scroll wheel up to zoom in.
+- Press and hold the Ctrl key while rolling the scroll wheel up to quickly zoom in.

-- Press and hold the Ctrl button while rolling the scroll wheel down to zoom out.
+- Press and hold the Ctrl key while rolling the mouse wheel down to quickly zoom out.

-Use Keyboard Shortcuts to Zoom In or Out
+Use a Keyboard Shortcut to Zoom In and Out

-- Press Ctrl + Alt + minus sign (-) to zoom out.
+- Press Ctrl + Alt + minus key (-) to zoom out.